**Updated January 2023**

 I continued to move forward and eventually, I DID create the habit I was looking for and completed my goal.
 That habit is now an effortless part of my daily routine.

-A new foolproof approach to keeping (or eventually reaching) your New Year’s resolutions!
+A proven, foolproof approach to keeping (or eventually reaching) your New Year’s resolutions!

 Do you want a few tips to make those resolutions even easier to keep?

-Check out these 5 EASY things that can help you find success:
+Here are 5 EASY suggestions that can help you find success:

 - Reward Yourself Along the Way – Reward your small successes!
 Be sure you celebrate the small victories along the way.
 Don’t wait until the very end to pat yourself on the back!
-Back to that losing weight example, go ahead and have a little celebration each time you lose another 5 lbs.
+Back to that losing weight example, go ahead and have a little celebration each time you lose another 5 lbs…just don’t celebrate with junk food.
+Ha ha!

 - Try One Goal at a Time – We often will make several resolutions at the beginning of the year, but this proves to be overwhelming for most people.
 Too many changes all at once.
 Keep it simple and give just one thing your full attention.
 So, go ahead and make your list of all the things you want to accomplish.
 But. . .then prioritize them and complete them one at a time.
 By the end of the year, you will be much further ahead.